-The Company is not in compliance with guideline 2.2 of the Code whereby the independent directors are to make up a majority of the Board where the Chairman is not independent.
 The Board constantly examines its size with a view to determining the composition that is appropriate for effective decision-making taking into account the size and scope of the affairs and operations of the Group to avoid undue disruptions from changes to the composition of the Board and Board Committees.
-The Board is of the view that the size of the Board is sufficient to allow diversity, constructive and effective decision making at meetings of the Board and committees.
-With currently two members of the Board being independent, the Company maintains a satisfactory independent element on the Board.
+The Board is of the view that the size of the Board prior to resignation of Mr Er Kwong Wah as the lead Independent Director, is sufficient to allow diversity, constructive and effective decision making at meetings of the Board and committees.
+With currently one member of the Board being independent, the Company shall endeavour to appoint a new independent director to the best including gender diversity following rule 710(A)(1) upon the completion of the restructuring exercise and approval of resumption of trading from SGX.
+The current measures implemented to be consistent with the intent of maintaining the independence element in the Board is for the managing director to abstain from the NC, RC and AC where the committee only consist of one independent and a non-independent are Board members where both are also no executive.

-The Board is satisfied that its composition of Non-Executive and Independent Directors provides a sufficient combination of core competencies of knowledge, business contacts and extensive business and commercial experience necessary to meet the requirements of the Group and facilitates effective decision-making.
+The Board is satisfied that, pending the fulfilment of vacancy pursuant to the resignation of Mr Er Kwong Wah, its composition of Non-Executives and Independent Director provides a sufficient combination of core competencies of knowledge, business contacts and extensive business and commercial experience necessary to meet the requirements of the Group and facilitates effective decision-making.
 The Directors bring with them a wealth of expertise and experience with an appropriate balance and diversity of skills in areas such as accounting, finance, legal, business and management experience and industry knowledge.
 Its composition enables the management to benefit from a diverse and objective perspective on any issues raised before the Board.
 The Board is able to exercise objective judgment on corporate affairs independently from the Management.
-The Board is of the view that, given its current structure, there is sufficient independent element on the Board to enable independent exercise of objective judgment on the Group's corporate affairs by members of the Board, taking into account factors such as the number of Independent Directors on the Board as well as the size and scope of the affairs and operations of the Group.
+The Board is of the view that, given its current structure, there is sufficient independent element on the Board to enable independent exercise of objective judgment on the Group's corporate affairs by members of the Board, taking into account factors such as the number of Independent Director on the Board as well as the size and scope of the affairs and operations of the Group.